amadeus4dev/developer-guides/.github/contributing.md

 mkdocs serve
 ```

 Now you can go to http://127.0.0.1:8000 and check out the documentation.
-For amy changes you make, you will just have to refresh your browser to see them.
+For any changes you make, you will just have to refresh your browser to see them.

 ### Do you have any questions?